JuegaTade7175/algol68-vscode-genie-setup/SECURITY.md

 - Please provide detailed information so we can investigate the issue.
 - You can expect an initial response within **7 days**.
-- If the vulnerability is confirmed, an update or patch will be provided as soon as possible.
+- If the vulnerability is confirmed, an update or patch will be provided.

 ## Supported Versions